 - 2.1 If the Buyer decides to buy Deliverables under the Contract it must state its requirements using the Award Form.
 If allowed by the Regulations, the Buyer can: - 2.1.1 make changes to the Award Form; - 2.1.2 create new Schedules; - 2.1.3 exclude optional template Schedules; and - 2.1.4 use Special Terms in the Award Form to add or change terms. - 2.2 The Contract: - 2.2.1 is between the Supplier and the Buyer; and - 2.2.2 includes Core Terms, Schedules and any other changes or items in the completed Award Form. - 2.3 The Supplier acknowledges it has all the information required to perform its obligations under the Contract before entering into it.
-When information is provided by the Buyer no warranty of its accuracy is given to the Supplier. - 2.4 The Supplier acknowledges that it has satisfied itself of all details relating to: - 2.4.1 the Buyer's requirements for the Deliverables; - 2.4.2 the Buyer's operating processes and working methods; and - 2.4.3 the ownership and fitness for purpose of the Buyer Assets, and it has it has advised the Buyer in writing of:
+When information is provided by the Buyer no warranty of its accuracy is given to the Supplier. - 2.4 The Supplier acknowledges that, subject to the Allowable Assumptions set out in Annex 2 of Schedule 3 (Charges) (if any), it has satisfied itself of all details relating to: - 2.4.1 the Buyer's requirements for the Deliverables; - 2.4.2 the Buyer's operating processes and working methods; and - 2.4.3 the ownership and fitness for purpose of the Buyer Assets. - 2.5 The Supplier won't be excused from any obligation, or be entitled to additional Costs or Charges because it failed to either: - 2.5.1 verify the accuracy of the Due Diligence Information; and - 2.5.2 properly perform its own adequate checks and enquiries. - 2.6 The Buyer will not be liable for errors, omissions or misrepresentation of any information. - 2.7 The Supplier warrants and represents that all statements made and documents submitted as part of the procurement of Deliverables are and remain true and accurate.